bebeto1914/Python_Data_Cleansing_Analysis/README.md

-# Python Data cleansing and analysis
+# Python Data cleansing and analysis tool

 * Created a Data manipulation, visualisation and analysis tool.
 * The application takes as input 3 large data sets in .csv format and translates them into .json format, creating the appropriate files respectively.